 Clinical training

-LPN schooling is not complete without hands-on training.
+PN schooling is not complete without hands-on training.
 Clinical training is aimed at providing students with an opportunity to work in the real world with the help of trained professionals.
 This usually happens in hospitals, nursing homes, or clinics.

 Duration